opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/validator/adapters/opa.md

 ```

 Additional information about service configuration and execution via Docker are available on
-<a href="https://github.com/opendatamesh-initiative/odm-platform-up-services-policy-engine-opa/blob/main/README.md" target="_blank">GitHub:octicons-link-external-24:</a>.
+<a href="https://github.com/opendatamesh-initiative/odm-platform-adapter-validator-opa/blob/main/README.md" target="_blank">GitHub:octicons-link-external-24:</a>.

 #### Policy Service and Product Plane services

-Within the ODM ecosystem, the Policy Engine OPA it's designed to work together with the [Policy Service](../../../product-plane/policy.md),
+Within the ODM ecosystem, the Validator OPA it's designed to work together with the [Policy Service](../../../product-plane/policy.md),
 acting as a direct extension of it.
 Its main task is to receive requests from the Policy Service and return the evaluation to be used in a Data Product
 lifecycle to assess whether a specific operation is allowed or not given the available information.

 When operating withing the ecosystem, input objects are determined by Product Plane services
 (i.e., Registry and DevOps) and forwarded to the Policy Service.
-The Policy Service collaborates with the Policy Engine OPA, and any other available Policy Engine,
+The Policy Service collaborates with the Validator OPA, and any other available Validator Adapter,
 to evaluate the request and return the answer to the Product Plane services.
+Any available Validator Adapter must be stored on the Policy Server as a specific _Policy Engine_ in order to be used.

 Back to the example shown before,
 the same object assessed through the same Policy will have a slightly different format as shown as follows.